plone/buildout.coredev/docs/plips.rst

 All about PLIPS
 ===============

 **What is a PLIP?**
     A PLIP is a Plone Improvement Proposal.
     It is a change to a Plone package that would affect everyone.
     PLIPs go through a different process than bug fixes because of their broad reaching effect.
-    The Plone 4.x Framework Team reviews all PLIPs to be sure that it’s in the best interest of the broader community to be implemented and that it is of high quality.
+    The Plone Framework Team reviews all PLIPs to be sure that it’s in the best interest of the broader community to be implemented and that it is of high quality.

 **Is it a PLIP or a bugfix?**
     In general,
     anything that changes the API of Plone in the backend or UI on the front end should be filed as a PLIP.
     When in doubt,
     submit it as a PLIP.
-    The framework team is eager to reduce its own workload and will re-classify it for you.
+    The Framework Team is eager to reduce its own workload and will re-classify it for you.
+    If the change you are proposing is not in the scope of a PLIP, a GitHub pull-request or issue is the right format.
+    The key point here is that each change needs documentation so the change can be tracked and understood.

 **Who can submit PLIPs?**
     Anyone who has signed a Plone core contributor agreement can work on a PLIP.